CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Loans.md

 * Implement a differed payment flag on your `Loan.java` class.
   * You may directly reference your variable or use getters and setters.
 * Some Loans are *waived* while you study(Federal loans).
 Some loans are not.
-  * Loans accrue Interest, meaning the due balance will increase with time.
+  * Loans will accrue Interest, meaning the due balance will increase with time.
   * We will not implement this yet.

 ```java